-12. Buying, Selling and Switching Shares
+11 Buying, Selling and Switching Shares

-The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase, redemption and switching of shares, which will be effected at prices determined at the next valuation point following receipt of such request.
+The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Dealing Day to receive requests for the purchase, redemption and switching of shares, which will be effected at prices determined at the next valuation point following receipt of such request.

-13. Buying Shares
+Buying Shares

-13.1 Procedure
+11.1 Procedure

-13.1.1 Where minimum investment levels allow shares can be purchased by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum value of £50,000), or (ii) having made a telegraphic transfer to the ACD's bank account.
+Initial investments can only be made by sending a completed application 11.1.1 form to the ACD's Transfer Agency team either (i) accompanied by a cheque (up to £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
 Application forms are available from the ACD.
-The ACD will accept written instructions accompanied by payment on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency team at the address set out in Appendix 7.
-The ACD will also accept telephone purchases from FCA regulated entities for subsequent investments, which may purchase shares by telephoning the ACD on 0141 222 1150.
-The ACD may accept applications to purchase shares by electronic communication.
+The ACD will accept written instructions accompanied by payment for subsequent transactions which can be carried out by writing to the ACD's Transfer Agency team at the Correspondence Address set out in Appendix 7.
+The ACD will also accept telephone purchases from FCA authorised entities for subsequent investments, which may purchase shares by telephoning the ACD on 0141 222 1150.
+The ACD may accept applications by electronic communication.
 Electronic communication does not include email.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.